atreyasha/dotfiles/develop.md

             synchronized in one run

-        4.  migrate to lightweight and lean personal emacs configuration which would be optimized with time -\> this might help circumvent many bugs encountered
+        4.  migrate to lightweight and lean personal emacs configuration which would be optimized with time -\> might help circumvent many bugs encountered

     2.  i3